Semih Kılıçsoy: Club career

-Kılıçsoy is a youth product of Gop Venüs and Arnavutköy Yaylaspor, before moving to Beşiktaş in 2016.
+Kılıçsoy is a youth product of GOP Venüs and Arnavutköy Yaylaspor, before moving to Beşiktaş in 2016.
 On 21 October 2021, he signed his first professional contract with the club until 2023.
 He was a prolific goalscorer with their youth sides and reserves.
 On 23 December 2022, he extended his contract until 2025.
 He debuted with Beşiktaş as a substitute in a 0–0 Süper Lig tie with Antalyaspor on 26 February 2023.

+On 27 July, he scored his first professional goal against KF Tirana.

+In January 2024, he signed a new four-year contract with Beşiktaş.

+On 3 August 2025, Kılıçsoy was loaned to Cagliari until the end of the season with an option to buy.

 International career

-Kılıçsoy is a youth international for Turkey, having played up to the U19s.
+Kılıçsoy is a youth international for Turkey, has represented Turkey at every youth international stage.

-Playing style
+On 24 May 2024, Kılıçsoy was selected in the Turkish national team's preliminary 35-man squad for the UEFA Euro 2024.
+He made his debut for the senior national team on 4 June in a friendly against Italy prior to the tournament.
+On 7 June, he was named in the final 26-man squad.

+Style of play

-Kılıçsoy is a dynamic and talented striker who can also play as a winger or attacking midfielder.
-He can use both feet well, and is a dynamic and talented striker.
+Kılıçsoy was described by Mehmet Ekşi as a "dynamic and talented" striker, he can also play as a winger or attacking midfielder.
+He can use both feet well.
+His idol is Sergio Agüero.